jplsek/Linite/readme.md

 ## Possible future features

+* Remember selected items between distro selection
 * PPA support
 * Generate sources.list's
 * AUR support
 * The fedora third party one
-* Detect distribution to auto select initial options (the default would be Ubuntu because of larger market share / targeted audience)
+* Detect distribution to auto select initial options (the default would still be Ubuntu because of larger market share)

 ## Other